10 English Idioms about Negotiations (with Meanings & Example Sentences)

 Make up your mind

-Meaning: to make a decision after serious thinking about it.
+Meaning: to make a final decision after thinking carefully.

 Meet someone halfway